-SECTION 12: COMPENSATION
+SECTION 13: COMPENSATION

 All employees included in the Job Classification and Compensation Plan shall be eligible to receive pay based upon their job classifications.
-All job classification adjustments shall be subject to written recommendation of the appointing authority with the approval of the Board.
+The Town Administrator shall have the authority to award step increases based upon the written recommendation of the Department Head.
+All job classification adjustments for employees shall be subject to written recommendation of the Department Head and Town Administrator, with the approval of the Board.